On Mahama’s 2020 candidacy: Who is not scared of the unspeakable dumsor?

-It would only take a doubting Thomas or a disputatious character to suggest that discerning Ghanaians have soon forgotten and forgiven Mahama for collapsing businesses through dumsor for well over four years.
+It would only take a doubting Thomas or a disputatious character to suggest that discerning Ghanaians have soon forgotten and forgiven John Dramani Mahama for collapsing businesses through dumsor for well over four years.

 We cannot, therefore, deny or ignore the fact that for well over four years, dumsor, unfortunately, crippled businesses as a result of the mismanagement of the economy by the erstwhile Mahama administration.